Lucky-Fun/OpenAPI/README.md

-Production server URL：
+Production server URL:

 <https://dream.lucky.fun/>

-Test server URL：
+Test server URL:

 <https://test.dream.lucky.fun/>

 Any applications should comply the following constraints:

-1. Use HTTP POST method to send request（Content-Type: application/x-www-form-urlencoded）；
+1. Use HTTP POST method to send request (Content-Type: application/x-www-form-urlencoded);
-2. Server will response in JSON format（Content-Type: application/json;charset=utf-8）；
+2. Server will response in JSON format (Content-Type: application/json;charset=utf-8);
-3. To simplify development, request url shouldn't contain any param,  all params should submit in form（application/x-www-form-urlencoded）；
+3. To simplify development, request url shouldn't contain any param,  all params should submit in form (application/x-www-form-urlencoded);
 4. Param's name in request suppose to be unique.

 All APIs require each request to be signed.
 After Authentication, we will send you **app_id **and **app_secret**.
 You should take great care to store your app_secret.
 If someone obtains your api_secret, they will able to do whatever he( or she) wants.